loteoo/hyperapp-starter/README.md

 // Converts an array of objects with ids to
 // a key-value map of each objects by their ids
-// and an array of ids only
-const setItems: (state, items) => ({
+// and also creates an array with the ids only const setItems: (state, items) => ({
   ...state,
   itemsIds: items.map(item => item.id),